Troy Reddick: Professional career

 Attended the 2006 NFL Combine.
 Signed with the Chicago Bears as an undrafted free agent was released and resumed camp with the New York Giants but was later released.
 In Spring 2007 while attending camp with the Arena Football Leagues San Jose Sabercats, he was drafted #1 overall in the NFL Europe draft.
 He chose to stay with the San Jose Sabercats and went on to lead them to the 2007 Arena Bowl Championship.
 He was traded to the Kansas City Brigade.
 Then acquired by the Dallas Desperadoes at 2008.
-He suffered a season-ending injury and the AFL filed for bankruptcy later that year.
-The AFL returned in 2010 and so did Troy with the Arizona Rattlers, proving that he could come back after a potential career ending leg injury.
+He suffered a season-ending leg injury and the AFL filed for bankruptcy later that year.
+The AFL returned in 2010 and so did Troy with the Arizona Rattlers.

-Training and coaching experience
+Coaching experience

-Trained with Tom Shaw former NE Patriots S&C coach and founder TSP.
-Trained with Kevin Yoxall former UCLA and Auburn University S&C coach.
-Trained with Rusty Jones former Buffalo Bills and Chicago Bears S&C coach.
-Trained with Chip Smith founder of Competitive Edge Sports.
 In 2010, Troy became the OL/DL coach of Cedar Grove Middle School after turning down several high school coaching offers.
 CGMS went undefeated in the regular season and lost the division championship game.
-Working with raw talent is something Troy is very passionate about.